Philadelphia Parks & Rec Putting Out One Final Call For Lifeguards To Give 'Philly Kids The Summer They Deserve'

 PHILADELPHIA (CBS) — Philadelphia public pools are slated to open in a matter of weeks.
 But the city is still in need of dozens of lifeguards.
 Officials say if they don’t meet their goal by Friday, some pools won’t be able to open.

 For the second summer in a row, there’s a national lifeguard shortage.
 It threatens to keep pools closed, including many of Philadelphia’s 65 free public pools, leaving countless children with nothing to do.
-But that crisis can still be averted.READ MORE: Philadelphia Health Officials Giving Rapid COVID Tests To Event Organizers As Cases Rise
+But that crisis can still be averted.READ MORE: Philadelphia Weather: Severe Storms Possible Wednesday And Thursday

 “This Friday, June 3, is the last day for Philadelphians, for anyone who wants to be a lifeguard this summer, summer ’22, to register interest,” said Maita Soukup, director of communications for Philadelphia Parks and Recreation.